geospatial-jeff/cognition-pipeline/README.md

 # Cognition-Pipeline
-Python library for building serverless, event-driven, data processing pipelines with AWS Lambda and Python.
+Python library for building and testing serverless, event-driven, data processing pipelines with AWS Lambda and Python.

 ## Overview
 Cognition-Pipeline is a python interface to the [Serverless Framework](https://serverless.com/), a widely-adopted toolkit for building serverless applications via configuration yaml files and code snippets.
 Cognition-Pipeline abstracts the components of an AWS serverless application to provide an object-oriented interface for building customized data processing pipelines or services with Serverless Framework.
 Your code is deployed and executed exactly how its written.